sragli/bdm/README.md

 Elixir module that implements the Block Decomposition Method (BDM) developed by Hector Zenil et al to approximate the algorithmic complexity of datasets by decomposing them into smaller blocks and using precomputed CTM (Coding Theorem Method) values.

-For more details:
-* Hector Zenil, Santiago Hernández-Orozco, Narsis A. Kiani, Fernando Soler-Toscano, Antonio Rueda-Toicen 2018 A Decomposition Method for Global Evaluation of Shannon Entropy and Local Estimations of Algorithmic Complexity. arXiv:1609.00110
-* Hector Zenil, Narsis A. Kiani, Jesper Tegnr: Algorithmic Information Dynamics: A Computational Approach to Causality with Applications to Living Systems

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `bdm` to your list of dependencies in `mix.exs`: